KonduitAI/konduit-serving/ADRs/0005-Packaging_System_Design.md

 The goals of this packaging proposal are as follows:
 1. To retain and enhance the existing deployment options - uber-jar, docker, WAR, .exe, etc
+2. Remove the reliance on "build from source" for constructing Konduit Serving artifacts
-2. Enable greater flexibility in the build/deployment configuration
+3. Enable greater flexibility in the build/deployment configuration
-3. To enable custom Java and Python code (and dependencies) to be easily included in a deployment
+4. To enable custom Java and Python code (and dependencies) to be easily included in a deployment
-4. To improve usability and reliability of packaging, in the following ways
+5. To improve usability and reliability of packaging, in the following ways
     - Remove the reliance on Maven profiles and properties (at least as the only option) for executing builds
     - Automate the selection (or recommendation) of modules to include for a given pipeline (i.e., look at pipeline config, find what's necessary/useful to include)
     - Add validation and checking for common pitfalls such as dependency issues (incompatible with CPU architecture, wrong CUDA version, etc)